 Windows Server 2003

-The Windows Server 2003 platform offers a robust, enterprise-ready computing platform that brings important improvements over the earlier Microsoft Windows 2000 Server.
-These added features strengthen the core of availability, extensibility and protection offered by Microsoft Windows 2000, making Microsoft Windows 2003 Server faster, more dependable, and more secure than earlier versions of Windows server operating system.
+The Windows Server 2003 platform offers a reliable, enterprise-class computing platform that brings important improvements over the earlier Microsoft Windows 2000 Server.
+These added features strengthen the core of availability, expandability and security introduced in Windows 2000, making Microsoft Windows Server 2003 more efficient, more dependable, and more secure than previous releases of Microsoft Windows server operating system.

-The Windows Server 2003 product line comprises four editions:
+The Microsoft Windows Server 2003 product line comprises four versions: